raselldev/Skripsi/README.md

 ## Run demo

-Go to the `model/` directory and unzip the file `model.zip` (pre-trained on the IAM dataset).
+For GUI go to the `src/` directory and run `python index.py`.
-Take care that the unzipped files are placed directly into the `model/` directory and not some subdirectory created by the unzip-program.
+Select your image (png or jpg) and wait until result probability.
-Afterwards, go to the `src/` directory and run `python main.py`.
+For CLI go to the `src/` directory and run `python main.py`.
 The input image and the expected output is shown below.

 ![test](./data/test.png)